In Memory

 Early in 2024, Tracey Larren, formerly an integral member of the committee and former Racine Alderwoman, passed away suddenly.
 For many years, Tracey contacted and lined up performers back when the event had several more venues than currently.
 Along with that, she procured drumkits and sound equipment for many of the events.
 This was a herculean task, as bands change, schedules change and the weather can play havoc with moving equipment.
 Despite that, Tracey worked tirelessly and made every event a successful event.
 Her venue/band/equipment spreadsheets were a thing of beauty.

-The event lost a giant in April when Jim Raab passed away after taking on cancer and keeping it at bay for several years.
+The event lost a foundational member in April when Jim Raab passed away after taking on cancer and keeping it at bay for several years.
 His fight and spirit were inspirational.
 As a committee and Food Bank board member, Jim did everything from lugging equipment and food boxes, managed venues, took tickets, provided calm and stable security when needed and logical, well-thought suggestions in meetings.
 He had no enemies.
 He loved singing and music in general, art, poetry and a cold beer.
 Jim was a strong advocate of fairness.
 Fairness in food for people, housing, education, work and opportunity.
 He never could understand why something so easy was so difficult to realize.